This accessibility statement applies to the website: www.blackburn.gov.uk, which is managed by Blackburn with Darwen Council.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

-The news slider feature on the homepage features some non-standard HTML ( <div> elements within <ul> tags).
+- The news slider feature on the homepage features some non-standard HTML ( <div> elements within <ul> tags) and 2 "empty" button elements generated by the slider module itself.

 Issues with PDFs and other documents